AmirulAndalib/SteamHapticsSinger/README.md

 NOTE: For Steam Controller (2015), make sure the BLE firmware is NOT installed.

+If you'd like to support what I do, you can find me on [Kofi](https://ko-fi.com/crazycritic89)!

 ## How To

 1. [Download the latest release](https://github.com/CrazyCritic89/SteamHapticsSinger/releases) (the Linux build is the one with no file extension)